Get started with Databricks Apps

 Note

 • The name assigned to a Databricks app cannot be changed after creating the app, and any user with access to a Databricks workspace can see the names and deployment history of all Databricks apps in the workspace.
 Additionally, the app name is included in records written to system tables.
-Because of this visibility, you should not use sensitive information when naming your Databricks apps.
+Because of this visibility, you should not include sensitive information when naming your Databricks apps.

 databricks apps create <app-name>